[Updated September 9, 2021]

 9. Amicalola Falls State Park & Lodge

-Located just eight miles from the southern end of the Appalachian Trail, Amicalola Falls State Park is a premier location to experience the beauty of the fall colors in north Georgia.
+Located just 8 miles from the southern end of the Appalachian Trail, Amicalola Falls State Park is a premier location to experience the beauty of the Fall colors.

 Ten different hiking trails wind throughout the park, including the Amicalola Falls Loop Trail, which takes you on a series of stairs along the park’s main attraction of the park.